-Quizzes: There will be individual chapter quizzes given each week to go along with your readings.
+Quizzes: There will be 12 individual chapter quizzes.
 They are open book.
 These quizzes will vary in format and you will be given 2 attempts on each quiz.

 Reading Assignments: There are two reading assignments this semester.
-The material and assignment are provided under the "Assignments" area in Blackboard.
+The material and assignments are provided under the "Assignments" area in Blackboard.
 This should be a polished essay using the conventions of Standard Written English and a minimum of 500 words.
 Any information from the text must be cited using APA format in order to avoid plagiarism.

-Cooking Assignment: Specifics and details are in Blackboard.
+Cultural Food Assignment: Specifics and details are in Blackboard.